 For collective activity and the collection and dissemination of best practice, it is proposed that Stream acts as both the co-ordinator and custodian of the roadmap and any other sector level artefacts.
+Stream will also help to facilitate the adoption of Open Data processes and practices for different companies, with different resources and capabilities through the pooling and sharing of best practice.

 Stream is a sector wide initiative, aimed at facilitating the opening and sharing of water sector data to improve transparency, trust and facilitate innovation.
 It is currently funded as part of the Ofwat Water Breakthrough Challenge and was already set to deliver several of the sector level artefacts called out in this roadmap.
+Stream has two major milestones in the next 12 months: